-The Grantidote is an intervention to what passes for normal and welcomes contributions about every kind of woman, whether or not they had children or grandchildren.
+The Grantidote is an intervention to what passes for normal and welcomes contributions about every kind of woman, whether or not she had children or grandchildren.

 'In all societies, to varying degrees, women and girls are subjected to physical, sexual and psychological abuse that cuts across lines of income, class and culture.
 Such violence is recognised as a violation of human rights and a form of discrimination against women, reflecting the pervasive imbalance of power between women and men.'

 I believe we need to challenge the status quo by promoting women's experiences in how we collaboratively organise and inspire ourselves.